 - Brown, green, and clear glass: Remove lids and plastic or metal rings.

-– Magazines and catalogues: Includes magazines and catalogues with glued and stapled backs; no
+- Magazines and catalogs: Includes magazines and catalogs with glued and stapled backs; no phone books.

 - Newspaper: Including all supplements from the paper.

 - Most Office Paper: Must be delivered to the Recycling Center between Monday through Friday, 8 AM-4 PM, while an attendant is on duty.
 Paper may be brought in bags, boxes or containers that you empty and reuse.
 May include all office papers except: Neon bright papers, Manila envelopes, Paper with excessive amounts of red ink.
 Copied items that are mostly black